calinbule/blog-cubevodata/_posts/2020-01-09-rpa-case-study.md

 ### 3 - Upload of the final situation to the client application

-For the last step of the process, we create a robot that reads the final situation of the requests, as determined by the previous script, logs in to the clientís application and, using Selenium, flags the ones that are validated.
+For the last step of the process, we create a robot that reads the final situation of the requests, as determined by the previous script, logs in to the client‚Äôs application and, using Selenium, flags the ones that are validated.

 In the end, the robot sends an email, to the interested parties, with statistics regarding the current run, highlighting the records that must be investigated further by the representatives of the client.